Latent Jailbreak: A Benchmark for Evaluating Text Safety and Output Robustness of Large Language Models: Systematic Analysis

 \subsection{Target Group}

-Figure~\ref{fig:fine-grained-all} shows the statistics of jailbreaking three LLMs between instruction prefix and suffix in terms of every word towards target groups, respectively.
-The amount of unsafe content generated by different large language models varies for different protected groups.
-When explicit instructions are placed at the end, all three models incorrectly execute implicit malicious instructions, resulting in a higher rate of unsafe content.
-ChatGPT also shows different jailbreak success rates for different expressions of the same protected group, such as ``gay people" and ``gay men."
+Figure \ref{fig:fine-grained-all} shows the statistics of jailbreaking three LLMs using instruction prefixes and suffixes in terms of individual words for the target groups, respectively.
+The amount of harmful output generated by different large language models varies among different protected groups.
+When explicit normal instructions are placed at the end, all three models incorrectly execute implicit malicious instructions, resulting in a higher rate of harmful output.
+The ChatGPT model also exhibits varying jailbreak success rates for different variations of the same protected group, such as `gay people' and `gay men.'